2004 NBA All-Star Game: Players

 Vince Carter was the lead vote-getter for the fourth time in five years.

 The rosters for the All-Star Game were chosen in two ways.
 The starters were chosen via a fan ballot.
 Two guards, two forwards and one center who received the highest vote were named the All-Star starters.
 The reserves were chosen by votes among the NBA head coaches in their respective conferences.
 The coaches were not permitted to vote for their own players.
 The reserves consist of two guards, two forwards, one center and two players regardless of position.
 If a player is unable to participate due to injury, the commissioner will select a replacement.

 For the fourth time in the last five years, Vince Carter of the Toronto Raptors led the ballots with 2,127,183 votes, which earned him a starting position in the Eastern Conference team for the fifth year in a row.
-Allen Iverson, Tracy McGrady, Jermaine O'Neal, and Ben Wallace completed the Eastern Conference starting position, which would've been the same starting line-up as the previous year, if Carter hadn't given his spot to Michael Jordan.
+Allen Iverson, Tracy McGrady, Jermaine O'Neal, and Ben Wallace all completed the Eastern Conference starting position, which would've been the same starting line-up as the previous year, if Carter hadn't given his spot up for Michael Jordan.
 The Eastern Conference reserves included four first-time selections, Kenyon Martin, Jamaal Magloire, Ron Artest, and Michael Redd.
 Jason Kidd, Paul Pierce, and Baron Davis rounded out the team.
-Three teams, Indiana Pacers and New Jersey Nets, and Charlotte Hornets had two representations at the All-Star Game with O'Neal/Artest, Martin/Kidd, and Magloire/Davis.
+Three teams, Indiana Pacers and New Jersey Nets, and New Orleans Hornets had two representations at the All-Star Game with O'Neal/Artest, Martin/Kidd, and Magloire/Davis.

 The Western leading vote-getter was Kevin Garnett, who earned his seventh consecutive All-Star Game selection with 1,780,918 votes.
 Steve Francis, Kobe Bryant, Yao Ming, and Tim Duncan completed the Western Conference starting positions, making it also the same starting line-up as the previous year.
 The Western Conference reserves included two first-time selections, Sam Cassell of the Minnesota Timberwolves, and Andrei Kirilenko of the Utah Jazz.
 The team is rounded out by Ray Allen, Brad Miller, Dirk Nowitzki, Peja Stojaković, and Shaquille O'Neal.
 Four teams, Los Angeles Lakers, Minnesota Timberwolves, Houston Rockets, and Sacramento Kings, had two representations at the All-Star Game with Bryant/O'Neal, Garnett/Cassell, Francis/Yao, and Stojaković/Miller.